 Finally, Article 448 LCC and Article 1167 of the Luxembourg Civil Code, both relating to fraudulent conveyance (actio pauliana) each enable a creditor to challenge any fraudulent payment, transaction or transfer made prior to the bankruptcy of the company, without any time limit.

-However, as mentioned in our answer to Question 22., Luxembourg security interests falling within the scope of the Luxembourg Collateral Act, as well as their enforcement measures remain valid and enforceable against third parties (including a bankruptcy trustee) even if entered into during the hardening period (save in case of fraud).
+However, as mentioned in our answer to Question 22., Luxembourg security interests falling within the scope of the Luxembourg Collateral Act, as well as their enforcement measures remain valid and enforceable against third parties (including a bank

 Is set off recognised on insolvency?